Phone numbers

 • Associated risks such as suicidality or self-harm

-• A severe eating disorder which parents and carers do not feel equipped to support in a home setting
+• A severe eating disorder, which parents and carers do not feel equipped to support in a home setting

 The young person is usually referred to the inpatient service via the local CAMHS teams.
 The multidisciplinary team will then meet and review the referral.
-An assessment may then be arranged to inform the decision regarding suitability for admission.
+An assessment can then be arranged to inform the decision regarding suitability for admission.